ilyess-sellami/SplunkSIEM-Lab/README.md

 ## ✅ Conclusion

-This lab provides a hands-on setup for Splunk Enterprise and Universal Forwarders, showing how to collect, index, and search logs from remote machines.
+This lab provides a hands-on setup for **Splunk Enterprise** and **Universal Forwarders**, showing how to collect, index, and search logs from remote machines.
 With this foundation, you can start exploring SIEM workflows, monitoring security events, and building dashboards for SOC analysis.